 Due to popular demand, we are concentrating our business on taking passengers into the swamp, which is what Caddo Lake is really all about.
-We decided to sell the Steamboat and it will no longer run from this location.
-Due to its size, the Steamboat had to remain in the river and couldn’t explore much of the beautiful water forest and swamp.
-Now you can come and take a trip into one of Caddo Lake’s prettiest areas, Carter’s Lake, aboard our comfortable and covered 28′ pontoon boat.
+We decided to sell the steamboat and it will no longer run from this location.
+Due to its size, the steamboat had to remain in the river and couldn’t explore much of the beautiful water forest and swamp.
+Now you can come and take a trip into one of Caddo Lake’s prettiest areas, Carter’s Lake, aboard our comfortable 28′ pontoon boat.

 Caddo Lake History

 According to Caddo legend, the lake was formed by the 1812 New Madrid earthquake.
 There may be some truth to the legend, as Reelfoot Lake in Tennessee was formed by that earthquake.
 However, most geologists think that Caddo Lake was formed, either gradually or catastrophically, by the Great Raft, a 100-mile (160-km) logjam on the Red River in Louisiana, that possibly filled the basin that the earthquake’s intense uplifting and shifting had created.